Accreditation

 Program Educational Objectives

-Though one can describe “Program Educational Objectives” in many ways, the ABET description is that Program Educational Objectives are “broad statements that describe the career and professional accomplishments that the program is preparing the graduates to achieve.”
+The Aerospace Engineering and Mechanical Engineering programs at Notre Dame currently share the following educational objectives that are consistent with the mission of the University and College of Engineering.
+These objectives have been developed in collaboration with faculty, students and industry representatives.
+Though one can describe “objectives” in many ways, the ABET description is that educational objectives are “broad statements that describe the career and professional accomplishments that the program is preparing the graduates to achieve.”
 These are usually recognized as accomplishments in the first few years after graduation.

-Graduates of the program should:
+Graduates of the program should

-• secure a position consistent with their personal aspirations and qualifications;
+1. secure a position consistent with their personal aspirations and qualifications;

-• assume a technical or managerial leadership role with their organization; and,
+2. assume a technical or managerial leadership role with their organization; and,

-• participate as a volunteer with at least one professional or social service organization.
+3. participate as a volunteer with at least one professional or social service organization.

 In addition, depending upon the career path selected, graduates will achieve one or more of the following:

-• be recognized as the key technical specialist within their organization for a particular professional specialty;
+1. be recognized as the key technical specialist within their organization for a particular professional specialty;

-• start their own company
+3. start their own company.

 Student Outcomes